Main content

 Whether you already have locs or are considering trying them out, an expert explains how to care for the culturally significant style.

-Luckily for you, we consulted loctitian to the stars Shanique Frett, who’s known for styling the iconic locs of your favorite mermaid—er, singer/actress.
+Luckily for you, we consulted loctician to the stars Shanique Frett, who’s known for styling the iconic locs of your favorite mermaid—er, singer/actress.
 Read on for Frett’s must-have tips for how to care for locs, including the products you need to add to your routine.

-Good hair day by @fashioncrave.
+Good hair day by @fashioncrave

 “Locs are a culturally significant hairstyle deeply rooted in various cultures and civilizations such as Egypt, India, and Ethiopia.
 In many cultures, locs are often worn for spiritual or religious reasons, and serve as a powerful statement of Black pride and resistance against oppression.”

 Whether you’re just curious about locs or they’ve been on your hairstyle inspo board forever, chances are good you’ve heard the term “dreadlocks,” and you may be wondering—are locs and dreadlocks the same thing?
 Yes, they are.
-While the checkered history of the name is up for debate, many loc wearers prefer to drop “dread” from the name given the word's negative connotation.

-Good hair day by @naivashaintl and @brothervellies
+Good hair day by @naturalcentric

 Whether you already have locs or are considering trying them out, an expert explains how to care for the culturally significant style.